pierreDev33/crawler.ninja/README.md

 0.1.0
  - crawler engine that support navigation through a.href, detect images, links tag & scripts.
- - Add flexible parameters to crawl (see in the file : index.js) like the crawl depth, crawl rates, craw external links, ...
+ - Add flexible parameters to crawl (see the section crawl option above) like the crawl depth, crawl rates, craw external links, ...
  - Implement a basic log plugin & an SEO audit plugin.
+ - Unit tests